terisa-lau/terisa-lau.github.io/essays/TypeScript_Impressions.md

 ---
 layout: essay
 type: essay
-title: "A new language as sport"
+title: "A New Language as Sport"
 # All dates must be YYYY-MM-DD format!
 date: 2026-01-23
 published: true